lonewanderer27/lonewanderer27.github.io/pages/about.md

 I haven't worked professionally, in fact I have only gotten my first big project recently.
 I am currently working in a security agency as a web developer to make their very first website, along with my friend Mark, who's a front-end developer.

 It was my first project so I am learning a lot, particularly in web-hosting to which I'm thankful for their IT Manager as he taught me things I didn't know about web hosting.
-Nowadays I am taking the time to learn how a Content Management System like WordPress works, and the syntax of PHP as the client needed an easy way to edit their content without a coder intervention.
-Things are going smooth so far and we're almost done with the website.
+Nowadays I am taking the time to learn how a Content Management System like WordPress works, and the PHP programming language as the client needed an easy way to edit their content without editing the source code.
+Things went so far, we're paid A LOT and we've successfully turned over the source code.
 <br><br>

 ### History